Robert C. Ransom

 THE GRAPHICAL MODEL

 Archie’s classic relationships usually are considered to be clean-sand relationships.
 In shaly sands where clay shales produce additional electrical conductivity, Archie’s relationships are said not to apply.
-Relative to Archie’s original concept, this pronouncement is correct.
-In the concept born of this model, an overall version of Archie’s relationships emerges that is shown to apply to shaly sands and other heterogeneous rocks that exhibit uniformity within the depth of investigation of the logging tools.
-This concept pertains to Archie’s relationships and any other relationships that make use of Archie’s parameters.
-This concept derives and defines each of the terms in Archie’s relationships and explains how the relationships apply to heterogeneous rocks.
+Relative to Archie’s original concept and its popular use, this pronouncement is correct.
+In the concept born of this model, an overall version of Archie’s relationships emerges that shows that Archie’s concept is a dual-water dual-porosity concept that also applies to shaly sands and other heterogeneous rocks that exhibit uniformity within the depth of investigation of the logging tools.
+This model is used to derive and define each of the terms in Archie’s relationships, and the parameters derived and defined apply tany other methodology that makes use of Archie’s parameters.

-Figure 1 is an illustration of the basic resistivity model used in this concept.
-Figure 1 is not intended to be a working graphical procedure, it is informative and explanatory.
-This figure illustrates the common logarithm of the resistivity of a single sample of undisturbed total rock volume (Rt ohms m2/m) versus the common logarithm of the water volume (Swtϕt × 1.0 m3) occupying the pores of that same rock volume.
-The diagram shows how a unit volume of water (Swtϕt ) is related to resistivity (Rt ).
+Figure 1 is an illustration of the fundamental resistivity model serving as the basis of this concept.
+This model first was introduced in Ransom (1974), again in Ransom (1995), and will be shown in greatest detail herein .
+This figure is right-facing in left-to-right format.
+A Figure 1 in reversed format, right-to-left, is furnished for the convenience of readers who are more familiar with left-facing diagrams.
+Figure 1 is not intended to be a working graphical procedure, it is extremely informative and explanatory at a basal level.
+This figure illustrates how bulk-volume water (Swtϕt ) is related to a unit volume of rock with resistivity (Rt ).
 The model in Figure 1 is illustrative in nature and is not drawn to scale.
-The X - axis has been expanded so that detail can be observed.
+The line drawing in the X - axis has been expanded so that detail can be observed and discussed.
 The figure is designed primarily to illustrate the electrical behavior of a volume of formation water as its environment changes with variations of insulating rock and insulating fluid.

-It is illustrated in the model that there can be conditions related to the presence of hydrocarbon, oil in particular, that cause in situ rock resistivities to increase to extraordinarily high values.
+It is illustrated in the model in Figure 1 that there can be conditions related to the presence of hydrocarbon, oil in particular, that cause in situ rock resistivities to increase to extraordinarily high values.
 In oil-wet rocks the values of n will increase greatly (Keller, 1953; Sweeney and Jennings, 1960).
-The presence of oil in oil-wet rocks produces a very exaggerated interference to the flow of electrical-survey current.
-Resistivity Rt then will be increased correspondingly with the wettability to oil and resulting interference.
-The figure also shows that, under these conditions, when the commonly used default values of n = m are employed, the line representing the slope of exponent n will be extended far to the right to intersect the level of the measured or derived value of Rt at an unreasonable and unacceptably low value of Swt .
+The presence of oil in both water-wet and oil-wet rocks produces an increase in rock resistivity, but, in oil-wet rocks, the presence of oil causes very exaggerated interference to the flow of electrical-survey current.
+Resistivity Rt then will be increased correspondingly with the wettability to oil and its resulting electrical interference.
+The right-facing Figure 1 also shows that, under these conditions, when the commonly used default values of n = m are employed, the line representing the slope of exponent n will be extended far to the right to intersect the level of the measured or derived value of Rt at a location H that would suggest a low value of Swt .
+The lowest water saturations and the highest corresponding values of oil saturation, that can be calculated for the input data, occurs at point H. Values for saturation exponent n that are lower than the values of porosity exponent m are commonly seen in literature and are perpetuated by conventional wisdom.
+However, the employment of such values for n would cause the slope or resistivity gradient to decrease and the extended slope to intersect the Rt level beyond point H at artificially low water saturations.
+The saturation range for reasonable calculated water saturations is between irreducible water saturation and irreducible hydrocarbon saturations.
+How reasonable the estimated water saturation will be depends on the validity of exponent n or exponent m2 .

 A CLARIFYING CONCEPT OF ARCHIE'S RESISTIVITY RELATIONSHIPS AND PARAMETERS.